-- Active duty members of the Armed Services of the United States residing or stationed in this state, their spouses, and dependent children, and active drilling members of the Florida National Guard. - Active duty members of the Armed Services of the United States and their spouses and dependents attending a Florida College System institution or state university within 50 miles of the military establishment where they are stationed, if such military establishment is within a county contiguous to Florida. - United States citizens living on the Isthmus of Panama, who have completed 12 consecutive months of college work at the Florida State University Panama Canal Branch, and their spouses and dependent children. - Full-time instructional and administrative personnel employed by state public schools and institutions of higher education and their spouses and dependent children. - Students from Latin America and the Caribbean who receive scholarships from the federal or state government.
-Any student classified pursuant to this paragraph shall attend, on a full-time basis, a Florida institution of higher education. - Southern Regional Education Board's Academic Common Market graduate students attending Florida's state universities. - Full-time employees of state agencies or political subdivisions of the state when the student fees are paid by the state agency or political subdivision for the purpose of job-related law enforcement or corrections training. - McKnight Doctoral Fellows and Finalists who are United States citizens. - United States citizens living outside the United States who are teaching at a Department of Defense Dependent School or in an American International School and who enroll in a graduate level education program which leads to a Florida teaching certificate. - Active duty members of the Canadian military residing or stationed in this state under the North American Air Defense (NORAD) agreement, and their spouses and dependent children, attending a Florida College System institution or state university within 50 miles of the military establishment where they are stationed. - Active duty members of a foreign nation's military who are serving as liaison officers and are residing or stationed in this state, and their spouses and dependent children, attending a Florida College System institution or state university within 50 miles of the military establishment where the foreign liaison officer is stationed.33 a person who served in the active military, naval, or air service and who was discharged or released therefrom under honorable conditions only or who later received an upgraded discharge under honorable conditions, notwithstanding any action by the United States Department of Veterans Affairs on individuals discharged or released with other than honorable discharges.
+- Active duty members of the Armed Services of the United States residing or stationed in this state, their spouses, and dependent children, and active drilling members of the Florida National Guard. - Active duty members of the Armed Services of the United States and their spouses and • dependents attending a Florida College System institution or state university within 50 miles of the military establishment where they are stationed, if such military establishment is within a county contiguous to Florida. - United States citizens living on the Isthmus of Panama, who have completed 12 consecutive months of college work at the Florida State University Panama Canal Branch, and their spouses and dependent children. - Full-time instructional and administrative personnel employed by state public schools and • institutions of higher education and their spouses and dependent children. - Students from Latin America and the Caribbean who receive scholarships from the federal or • state government.
+Any student classified pursuant to this paragraph shall attend, on a full-time basis, a Florida institution of higher education. - Southern Regional Education Board's Academic Common Market graduate students attending Florida's state universities. - Full-time employees of state agencies or political subdivisions of the state when the student • fees are paid by the state agency or political subdivision for the purpose of job-related law enforcement or corrections training. - McKnight Doctoral Fellows and Finalists who are United States citizens. - United States citizens living outside the United States who are teaching at a Department of Defense Dependent School or in an American International School and who enroll in a graduate level education program which leads to a Florida teaching certificate. - Active duty members of the Canadian military residing or stationed in this state under the North American Air Defense (NORAD) agreement, and their spouses and dependent children, attending a Florida College System institution or state university within 50 miles of the military establishment where they are stationed. - Active duty members of a foreign nation's military who are serving as liaison officers and are residing or stationed in this state, and their spouses and dependent children, attending a Florida College System institution or state university within 50 miles of the military establishment where the foreign liaison officer is stationed.

 Under current law, however, veterans must meet the residency requirements set forth under s.
-1009.21(2) to be eligible for in-state tuition rates.34 http://www.census.gov/how/infographics/veterans.html.
-(Last viewed Feb.
-12, 2013.)
+1009.21(2), F.S., to be eligible for in-state tuition rates.